 In 1611, the Jesuits brought to Płock were located next to the collegiate church and started educational activities.
-The high level of education and the influx of students led to raising the school to the rank of college.
-In the years 1675-1682 a new brick building was built next to the church, and today it is a high school wing.
-In 1731, the collegiate, going to ruin, became the property of the Jesuits, and its reconstruction was interrupted by the dissolution of the order in 1773.
-The property and the school were taken over by the National Education Commission.
-The old collegiate church was divided into store rooms and chapel.
-After the partitions of Poland the school was controlled by the authorities, first Prussian, after 1815 Russian.
-In the 1960s and 1970s of the twentieth century, the school was expanded.
-Comprehensive architectural research and renovation of historic buildings were carried out.
+The high level of education led to raising the school to the rank of a college, which meant that in the years 1675-1682 a new brick building was built next to the church.
+In 1731, the already declined collegiate church had passed to the property of the Jesuits, who carried out its Baroque reconstruction, interrupted by the dissolution of the order in 1773.
+The property and the school were then taken by the National Education Commission, and the former collegiate church was divided by storeys into classrooms and a chapel.
+After the partitions of Poland, the school’s activities were controlled by the authorities, first Prussian and after 1815 Russian.
+In the 1960s and 1970s, the school was expanded, and comprehensive architectural studies and renovation of historic buildings were carried out.

 The collegiate church from the 13th century was erected as a three-aisle building with a nave length of about 20 meters, with a square chancel of slightly narrower width (0.9 meters) than the central nave, which ended with an apse on the east.
 The western facade was most probably crowned with a pair of four-sided towers.
 The longer walls of the naves had windows in every span, except for the central span of the southern aisle, where was the only entrance to the church and the western span of the northern aisle.
 The windows had two forms: relatively large, closed semicircularly and smaller, closed flat at the top (window in the western wall and in the western span of the southern aisle).
 The central nave was higher than the side aisles, but it is not known whether if enough to have own windows.